rcrowther/django-img/README.md

 The base code is concise and levers Django recommendations and facilities where possible.
 It may provide a base for others wishing to build their own app.

+The distribution is called 'django-img', but internally the module is called 'image'.

 ## Why you may not want this app
 This may not be the app for you.

 The app API does not let you,
 - write template tags with adjustable parameters
 - filter with runtime parameter processing
-- create flexible filter chains
+- create dynamic filter chains
 - categorise/tag images

 All these facilities could be built into the base code.
 But then the app will not be a plug and go solution.